-Teachers in Romania shouldn’t get paid to be tutor of the pupils they have in class but the rule is not respected.
+Teachers in Romania shouldn’t get paid to be tutors to the pupils they have in class but the rule is not respected.

 The minister of Education of Romania, Sorin Cîmpeanu, announced on May 18 that teachers will be forbidden by law from tutoring their own pupils.